-Report on line 21b, gross capital gains reported on Schedule D, excluding capital gains from pass-through entities that are included on lines 9, 10, or 11, as applicable.
+Report on line 21b, gross capital gains reported on Schedule D (Form 1120), Capital Gains and Losses, excluding capital gains from pass-through entities that are included on lines 9, 10, or 11, as applicable.

 Line 21c.
-Gross Capital Losses from Schedule D, Excluding Amounts from Pass-Through Entities, and Worthless Stock Losses capital losses from (a) pass-through entities that are included on lines 9, 10 or 11, as applicable; (b) abandonment losses, which must be reported on Part II, line 21e; and (c) worthless stock losses, which must be reported on Part II, line 21f.
+Gross Capital Losses from Schedule D, Excluding Amounts from Pass-Through Entities, Abandonment Losses, and Worthless Stock Losses

+Report on line 21c, gross capital losses reported on Schedule D (Form 1120), excluding capital losses from (a) pass-through entities that are included on lines 9, 10, or 11, as applicable; (b) abandonment losses, which must be reported on Part II, line 21e; and (c) worthless stock losses, which must be reported on Part II, line 21f.
 Do not report on line 21c capital losses carried over from a prior tax year and utilized in the current tax year.
 See the instructions for Part II, line 22, regarding the reporting requirements for capital loss carryovers utilized in the current tax year.